TechAtNYU/Resources/Mobile/Android/Start.md

     http://developer.android.com/sdk/index.html

-This will explain some of the fundamental things you have to download and the requirements you need.
+This will explain some of the fundamental things you have to download and the requirements of your computer.

 For a first introduction to Android, the Developers at Android have created a great tutorial to explain, and go through the basic apps like "Hello, World".